CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-miniview-subprofiles.md

-# REST API: request subprofiles from miniview
+# REST API: GET miniview subprofiles

 Subprofiles are to a collection what regular profiles are to a database.
 To request the subprofiles that represent a certain profile from a miniview you can send an HTTP GET request to the following URL: